MoonLightDE/CppMicroServices/README.md

 Moonlight related fork introduction:
 ------------------------------------

-This library provides a dynamic service registry and module system integration.
+This library provides a dynamic service registry and module system integration for MLDE interaction between modules.

 ### Objetive library functionality:

 It enables Moonlight Desktop developers to **modularize** and integrate using registers, external code into MLDE as embebed services.
-Umm this sounds like guindoze OS? well but currently its faster due the QT5 impelmentation of MLDE.
+Umm this sounds like guindoze OS? well but currently its makes faster comunications
+of the QT5 implementation of MLDE, rather usage of dbus.
+Yeah its not standar but its light and faster.

 Status
 ------

 **STALED** patches and bugfixeds received, request for a mantainer.

-Currenly the project library are staled  due MLDE impelments light modified version of, if you are interesting to become mantainer please contact Azubieta or PICCORO for request and coordination in issue mlde.d.moonlightde#39.
+Currenly the project library are staled  due MLDE implements light modified version of, if you are interesting to become mantainer please contact Azubieta or PICCORO for request and coordination in mail list of google group.

 Requirements
 ------------